 - Represented leading global financial institution in connection with a cross-border internal investigation arising from tax evasion and FIFA-related allegations.

-- Represent individual in connection with government subpoenas relating to allegations of price-fixing conspiracy in the generic drug industry.
+- Represented individual in connection with government subpoenas relating to allegations of price-fixing conspiracy in the generic drug industry.

 University of Pennsylvania, BA, cum laude